-One of the most common things we see here in the workshop is a filthy, mucky drivetrain.
-Apart from leaving grease marks on your legs (the dreaded Cat 4 Tat), a dirty drivetrain can cause excessive wear on your chain, cassette, chainrings and jockey wheels, all of which can result in a much more expensive service than you had planned!
+One of the most common things we see here in the workshop is a filthy, worn out drivetrain.
+Apart from leaving grease marks on your legs (the dreaded Cat 4 Tat), a dirty drivetrain can cause excessive wear on your chain, cassette, chainrings and jockey wheels.
+In particular, poor quality wet lubes and the factory grease used on new chains both tend to be the biggest culprits, as these pick up grit and grime and become a grinding paste which wears away at your chain and other components.

 We’ll run through the process in detail, but here are the basic steps to a happy drivetrain: